 - Your academic track record, taking into account your career stage.
 A PhD degree is a minimum requirement.

 The number of available fellowships is limited.
 In the selection process we will consider how your profile and proposal fits with the other research activities and fellows at the IAS.

 You can apply for a fellowship within the framework of our research themes, or feel free to submit something different.
 Joint applications from small teams of researchers are especially welcome!

-Submit a completed application form, together with your CV and a letter of support from your host organisation.
+Submit a completed application form, together with your CV and a letter of support from your employer.
 Applications are accepted year-round.
-The selection committee consists of the Scientific Director, IAS Board of Associates (which convenes 5 times per year), and (if applicable) the relevant programme director.
+The selection committee consists of the Scientific Director, IAS Board of Associates (which convenes 5 times per year), and (if applicable) the relevant Programme Director.